Comparison of normal ovary and polycystic ovary.

 When follicular development is impaired, instead of one dominant follicle, several smaller follicles may form and fuse together, creating a cyst.

 Your doctor might perform a pelvic exam to determine if your ovaries are enlarged.
 Ultrasound is usually the simplest way to get a visual of your ovaries.
-Ultrasounds are painless and widely accessible, offered at many outpatient practices and clinics.
+Ultrasounds are painless high-frequency sound waves that can create real-time pictures or videos of soft tissues inside your body.
+Ultrasounds are widely accessible, offered at many outpatient practices and clinics.

 According to the Rotterdam criteria, you need two out of the three “pieces of evidence” above to be diagnosed with PCOS.
 Keep in mind that these guidelines may differ depending on your healthcare provider.